asad-zaman/argusoft-emcare/README.md

  **Description**: Em Care is a digital solution that initially aims to improve health outcomes for mothers and children in emergency settings.
 It will provide decision-support to frontline health workers in emergencies, preserving the fidelity of, and increasing access to WHO clinical guidelines.

-   - **Technology stack**: Java,Spring boot,Spring JPA, Hibernate, Angular 13 Framework, HTML/CSS TypeScript.
+   - **Technology stack**: Java,Spring boot,Spring JPA, Hibernate, Angular 13 Framework, HTML/CSS, and TypeScript.
    - **Status**: This project is in pilot development phase.
    - **Links Staging instances**: https://emcare.argusoft.com
 ***